 - Liaise with parents, and other professionals to promote the very best outcomes for all of our pupils

 Our school ethos encourages a range of values, to support our vision and purpose.
-This applies to all pupils both in day and boarding and includes:
+This includes:

-Such values are seen in our day to day interactions (Class based and in boarding), such as assemblies, class discussions, play times, lunchtimes and via our curriculum provision.
+Such values are seen in our day to day interactions, such as assemblies, class discussions, play times, lunchtimes and via our curriculum provision.